trans-travel/trans-travel/us/ut.md

 these laws are, thus far, fairly restricted and do not apply to most trans travelers in most situations.

-That said, HB257, as passed by the legislature but awaiting governor signature, will legally define sex according to sex assigned at birth, contains restrictions on changing room usage, and may subject trans people to harassment in restrooms.
+Utah legally defines sex according to sex assigned at birth, restricts bathroom and changing room usage, and may subject trans people to harassment in restrooms.

 Utah does ban trans care for children which has an unknown impact on